Flank/flank-dashboard/metrics/web/docs/02_presentation_layer_architecture.md

 ### What is the state and why do we need it
 > Explain what the `state` of the module is.

 A `state`, or a `presenter`, is the part of the presentation layer that is the intermediary between the `domain` and the `presentation` layer.
-The `state` classes lay under the `module_name/presentation/view_model` folder.
+The `state` classes lay under the `module_name/presentation/state` folder.
+The `state` folder holds the state management mechanism for the current presentation layer.

 > Explain the main responsibilities of the `state`.

 A `state` is responsible for holding the logic of the presentation layer - loading data, creating view models from entities, saving data to the persistent store.
-The `presenter` is needed to separate the logic from UI to make it more testable and structured.
+The `presenter` separates the logic from UI to make both more testable and structured.

 ### Widget creation